lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 			echo "<h3>No one is currently registered.</h3>";
 		}

-You can now browse to **http://localhost/registration/index.php** to test the application.
+You can now browse to **http://localhost:8000/index.php** to test the application.

 ##Publish your application

-After you have tested your application locally, you can publish it to Azure Websites using Git.
+After you have tested your application locally, you can publish it to App Service Web Apps using Git.
 However, you first need to update the database connection information in the application.
 Using the database connection information you obtained earlier (in the **Get SQL Database connection information** section), update the following information in **both** the `createdatabase.php` and `index.php` files with the appropriate values:

 	// DB connection info
 	$host = "tcp:<value of Server>";